he-dev/SmartConfig/README.md

 In the database there have to be a row with the following values: `[Name]='Welcome'`, `[Value]='Hallo SmartConfig!'`

-Finally we load it and we use the values that we loaded from the `app.config`:
+Finally we need to load it and to do this we use the values that we got from the `app.config`:

 ```cs
 SmartConfigManager.Load(typeof(ExampleDbConfig), new SqlClient<BasicConfigElement>()